rray524/dronex/README.md

 <hr style="border:2px solid gray"> </hr>

-## I have used the following technology for this agency website:
+## I have used the following technology for this React app:
 - React
 - antd
 - Firebase